Macintosh operating system principles

 Overview

-Part of the reason for the stagnation of desktop user interface design is the lack of experience on the part of the developers involved.
+Part of the reason for the stagnation of desktop user interface design seems to be the lack of experience on the part of the developers involved.
 The Macintosh never enjoyed much respect from the more “serious” technical people, and this has hurt the industry: a lot of ideas have never become mainstream as a result.
 RISC OS suffered more from not gaining sufficient awareness outside of the United Kingdom.

 This page summarises a variety of characteristics where Macs and Windows systems differ.
 The list is based on System 7 through Mac OS 9, although many of these ideas live on in Mac OS X/macOS.
+Mac OS 9 should be assumed unless otherwise specified.

 See also Quinn the Eskimo’s Quinn's Human Interface Subtleties for further examples.